|Institution:||University of North Georgia|

 - Two 6”x6” refined sketches, inked with black marker & micron pens.

 - One comprehensive / pick out 1 strong vector.

+I DO NOT recommend this as a high-school project as this is a tedious process.
 Graphic design and non-majors were intrigued by the subject matter, while those who were not fond of it appreciated the topic and did well in the process.
-I didn't have enough examples to show, but I hope to obtain more for demonstrations.
+After introducing this project for a couple of semesters, students began to come up with interesting results.